 Provide comprehensive information from a current licensed medical doctor or treating professional who can document your disability or medical condition.
 This information should be directed to the Office of Human Resources at the following email address: firstname.lastname@example.org, along with the above self-identification form.

 Once the self-identification form and documentation have been submitted, Human Resources will begin the review process wherein you will receive an email from the Office of Human Resources requesting you to schedule an intake appointment.

 The purpose of the intake is to learn first-hand, from the employee, what limitations you are experiencing and what accommodations will be needed.
 This interactive process allows both the employee and Human Resources to work together to determine the most appropriate accommodations.
-Please be advised that in order to complete the registration process and receive accommodations, you must meet (or tele meet) with Human Resources for an intake appointment.
+Please be advised that in order to complete the registration process and receive accommodations, you must meet in person or via zoom with the HR Manager and the Director of Accessibility Resources for an intake appointment.

 Concerns that a program, service or activity is not accessible to persons with disabilities should be directed to the designated contact identified below.

 Section 504 Coordinator is responsible for working with employees and their supervisors regarding ADA compliance and accommodation requests and assists in facilitating inquiries from the public regarding accommodation issues.
 Meredith Palmer, Associate Dean of Administration, (973) 408-3976.

 The Office of Human Resources is the designated office that receives and reviews disability-related accommodation requests and supporting medical documentation in the workplace.
 The Office of Human Resources certifies eligibility for services, determines reasonable accommodations, and develops plans for the provision of such accommodations for employees.
 Fredricka Cox, Benefits Manager, (973) 408-3795 and Dana Giroux, (973) 408-3962.
 All email requests must be sent to email@example.com.